-2. Establish a routine
+3. Establish a Routine

 Children who enter school emotionally and physically ready to learn are much more likely to succeed academically.
 These tips will help your child start with a positive foot forward.

-Recommended children’s books on this topic:
+Recommended children’s books for back-to-school: